Documenting the

 The project will:

-- Provide a fully-accessible, online database that will identify information and archival resources for the study of the movement in the Chicago area
+- Provide a fully-accessible, online database that will identify information and archival resources for the study of the women's activism in the Chicago area

 - Conduct a survey of existing archival resources and encourage private individuals to donate historical papers to permanent repositories

-- Support oral history interviews with significant movement personalities and those influenced by it
+- Conduct oral history interviews with significant movement personalities and those influenced by it

 We Need Your Help!

-The project embraces feminism in all of its diversity and contradictions including advocates of equal rights, equal opportunity, women's liberation, social, radical, lesbian and liberal feminism, and it will take a multi-cultural, multi-ethnic, multi-racial approach to movement issues.
-It will also consider the work of feminist artists, theologians, and other cultural leaders who created a revolution in many areas of American life.
+The project embraces women's activism and feminism in all of its diversity and contradictions including advocates of equal rights, equal opportunity, women's liberation, social, radical, lesbian and liberal feminism, and it will take a multi-cultural, multi-ethnic, multi-racial approach to movement issues.
+It will also consider the work of women artists, theologians, and other cultural leaders who created a revolution in many areas of American life.

 As a result we need your help identifying resources and gathering information.
 If you have materials to share, please fill out and submit one of the forms listed below.